dashiex/landing-page/README.md

 * I've understand the usage of flexbox in css.
 * The basic of css (It's easy for now haha).
-* Satisfaction when you had done a complete landing page from scratch.
+* Satisfaction when you had completed landing page from scratch.
 * Search for a solution in other css/html sources.